-The Fund has applied ESG assessment criteria, ESG screening criteria and promoted good governance including social factors.
+The fund's screening, scoring requirements and benchmark targets ensure that the portfolio is invested in companies that uphold appropriate ESG standards.
 The fund has also engaged with issuers on topics which may include Climate change, Environment, Labour, Human rights, Corporate Governance and Behaviour.